 ART FILLER is an exclusive collection of hyaluronic acid-based dermal fillers designed to smooth-out superficial to deep wrinkles and create or restore the volumes and contours of the face.
 Developed, manufactured and launched in 2016 by FILLMED, ART FILLER injectables benefit from the Tri-Hyal® technology, an innovation in the R&D space.
 The gels are made of non-animal origin hyaluronic acid and feature an optimized equilibrium between free hyaluronic acid, long chains and very long chains of hyaluronic acid.
 Each product of the range has been developed with consideration of a precise treatment objective.
 The performance and the tolerance of ART FILLER have been demonstrated through a unique study combining clinical evaluations and instrument-based measurements.
-We launched ART FILLER in the Canadian medical aesthetic market in Q1-23 under our exclusive distribution agreement with FILLMED.
-Refer to Key Business Developments and Significant Partnerships.
+We sell ART FILLER in the Canadian medical aesthetic market under our exclusive distribution agreement with FILLMED.
+Refer to Significant Partnerships.